laroche/tastyworks-pnl/README.md

 FAQ
 ---

-- There is a calculation check with math.isclose() around line 116.
-I think people load the CSV file into a spreadsheet which will round the numbers.
-Either load the real numbers from Tastyworks or relax this check from "abs_tol=0.00001" to "abs_tol=0.001".
 - Maybe ACH transfers are not yet implemented.
 I don't use them, maybe email me a sample transaction line, so that I can adjust the source code.
 - Either github issues or email works for me to enhance/fix this program.
 Sample data